 It may come as a surprise that Roe did not have much of an impact on the number of abortions performed each year in the United States.
 According to the Guttmacher Institute, in the years before Roe was decided there were over one million illegal abortions performed in the U.S. annually.
 After Roe, that number remains around one million, performed legally.
 Plus, the rate of deaths occurring as the result of abortions dropped dramatically in the years following Roe.

-Some viewed the Court's decision in Roe v.
+There wasn't much public reaction to Roe when the Supreme Court first released its decision.
+However, in the decades that followed it became a significant issue in American politics.
+Some view the Court's decision in Roe v.
 Wade as "judicial activism," – meaning the judges based their decision on personal views rather than existing law.
-But, supporters of Roe say it is vital in preserving women's rights and freedoms.
+But, supporters of Roe say it is vital in preserving women's rights.

 "One's philosophy, one's experiences, one's exposure to the raw edges of human existence, one's religious training, one's attitudes toward life and family and their values, and the moral standards one establishes and seeks to observe, are all likely to influence and to color one's thinking and conclusions about abortion."